danijar/modurale/INSTALL.md

 As an advice, you may also want to use *Show All Files* mode from the toolbar of the *Solution Explorer* for that project to show source files in their directory structure instead of just listing the file names.
-Moreover, you can safely check to not show popups about *No Debug Information* on build again.
+Moreover, you can safely check the box to not show popups about *No Debug Information* again when building.

 [question]: http://stackoverflow.com/q/7304625